 In addition, you must be able to swim 300 meters non-stop using any stroke (other than breaststroke) without stopping or grabbing hold of the pool wall.

 The PADI Rescue Diver course is for scuba divers who want to learn basic emergency and rescue skills.
-After the completion of this training, you will be able to help out in an emergency situation without being a trained first responder or lifeguard!

 To become a PADI Rescue Diver, you must complete the following prerequisites:

 – Complete an Open Water referral (or equivalent) and Advanced Open Water Diver Course within the past 24 months.

 – Be 18 years of age or older when starting training